Tao Shen

 OverviewAI-generated summary

-Tao Shen's research focuses on the industrial application of nano-modified electrical contact functional composites and components.
-His work includes studies on the structural modification of precious metal silver and tin oxide reinforcement phases, utilizing COMSOL simulation to assess electrical lifespan performance and investigate mechanisms of arc erosion resistance and failure.
+Tao Shen's research centers on the industrial applications of nano-modified electrical contact functional composites and components.
+His work includes structural modification of precious metal silver and tin oxide reinforcement phases, COMSOL simulation, and the electrical lifespan performance of components, with a specific focus on the mechanisms of arc erosion resistance and failure.

 Metrics